VikVentor/Inventory-Robot-UNO-Q/README.md

 3. Python Code
 4. Arduino Sketch

-You can add libraries just like how you do, by pressing the button next to "Library"
+You can add libraries just like how you do in Arduino IDE, by pressing the button next to "Library"

 Under assets, you can view the **index.html** and **app.js** which you can modify for your use case too:
 <img src="assets/docs_assets/assets_more.png" height="400"/>